The Nature Conservancy has protected more than 715,000 acres in North Carolina, from the Outer Banks to the Southern

 Southern Blue Ridge

 Encompassing his system has an incredible array of plants and animals.
 Unfortunately, longleaf pine and the wildlife that depend on the trees have been severely damaged by fire suppression.
-We are working with Chapters across nine states—Virginia, North Carolina, South Carolina, Georgia, Florida, Alabama, Mississippi, Louisiana and Texas—to bring good fire back to the land.
+We are working with Chapters across nine southern states to bring good fire back to the land.